rb threw this one into the Suggestion Box:

 Dressing for really cold offices but still looking professional?
 Colleagues have resorted to fingerless gloves and even snuggies.

-Why am I posting this in the middle of July?
-Because, in my experience, cold offices seem EVEN COLDER during warm weather months.
+Why is it that office environments are always places of temperature extremes?
+A handful get uncomfortably hot in winter, but more are chilly during the cold months AND the warm ones.
+And in my experience, cold offices seem EVEN COLDER during the summer.
 It’s like any building with an imbalanced HVAC system just gives up and turns its dials to “arctic” once the sun comes out.
-I’m sure you office workers are all too aware that now is the time when air conditioners get cranked up to levels capable of crystallizing saliva.
+I’m sure you office workers are all too familiar with air conditioners that get cranked up to levels capable of crystallizing saliva.
 Although the sun may graciously warm those lucky enough to sit near windows, many of the world’s cube farmers spend their days shivering as they type.*

 Now rb’s coworkers have gone to some serious extremes, but there are other, potentially more stylish ways to combat the cold in an enclosed office.
 Here are a few ideas to get the ball rolling: